hupster/modsync/README.md

 - Check Forge

-Checks if 'ForgeVersion' is installed.
-If not, download and execute 'ForgeDownloadFile'.
-Updates launcher profile to use 'MinecraftVersion' before Forge is installed, so it will be downloaded by the installer.
-Updates launcher profile to use 'ForgeVersion' after Forge is installed.
-This mechanism allows for pushing Forge updates by updating the settings.
+Checks if 'ForgeVersion' is installed (use the version shown below at Settings or newer).
+If not, create default profile for 'MinecraftVersion' if required, download and install 'ForgeDownloadFile', and update launcher profile to use 'ForgeVersion'.
 Make sure that 'ForgeDownloadFile' does install 'ForgeVersion'.
-It can be the .exe or .jar you can get at [Forge](http://files.minecraftforge.net/minecraftforge/).
+Use the .jar installer from [Forge](http://files.minecraftforge.net/minecraftforge/).

 - Sync Folders